 GeneCards Summary for JUP Gene

 JUP (Junction Plakoglobin) is a Protein Coding gene.
-Diseases associated with JUP include naxos disease and arrhythmogenic right ventricular dysplasia 12.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling by GPCR and Pathways in cancer and PAK Pathway.
-GO annotations related to this gene include protein homodimerization activity and transcription coactivator activity.
+Diseases associated with JUP include naxos disease and arrhythmogenic right ventricular dysplasia/cardiomyopathy12.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling by GPCR and Pathways in cancer.
+GO annotations related to this gene include protein homodimerization activity and protein kinase binding.
 An important paralog of this gene is CTNNB1.

 UniProtKB/Swiss-Prot Summary for JUP Gene